DimitarChristoff/mailcheck/README.md

 What does it do?
 ----------------

-When your user types in "user@hotnail.con", Mailcheck will suggest "user@hotmail.com".
+When a user types in "user@hotnail.con", Mailcheck will suggest "user@hotmail.com".

 ![diagram](http://github.com/Kicksend/mailcheck/raw/master/doc/example.png?raw=true)

+This works based upon a pre-populated array of popular domain names.
 See it live in action on this jsfiddle [here](http://jsfiddle.net/dimitar/jSn3e/).

 How to use
 ----------

-This is low level, it works with an element but it does not attach events or handle suggestions.
+This plugin has been created to work at a lower level, it works with an element but it does not attach events or handle suggestions.
 You should extend the class to get that behavior or work with the instance.

 Get Mootools.
 Have a text field.